Jackenmen/little-helpers/README.md

 Each entry on the branch list takes two lines which, while making it less concise, allows it to show more of the commit message and is, arguably, more readable.

-### git-createbranch

-This script creates a branch and automatically "creates" and tracks the remote branch.

-The remote branch created by the script is fake as it isn't actually pushed to the remote and only exists locally before first `git push`.

-Usage: `git createbranch <branch_name>`

-Personally, I have this command aliased to `git cb` to type even less :)

-Note: TThis works with an assumption that the remote which you want to create the branches on is called `origin`.

 ## Available AHK scripts (`ahk_scripts/` directory)

 ### win_terminal_hotkeys